lishamhlanga/Donegal-Famous-Beaches/README.md

   - The landing includes an image of a swimmer in the sea this brings a visual perception of what to expect in the website that swimming is included.
   - Below the image there is 3 columns with images but smaller of equal, size, and length all having beautiful beaches with lovely surrounding .
 This catches the view to find out what are these beaches and where to find them.
-  - Underneath the images there are some text with information various topics about beaches , an exciting read.
+  - Underneath the images there are some text with information on various topics about beaches , an exciting read.
-  - Each image bellow it has a read mor link of which is clickable but does not link anywhere , it's supposed to link to another page with more images and few text to read but this is a future update to implement with more pages being added.
+  - Each image below has a read more link which is clickable but does not link anywhere , it's supposed to link to another page with more images and few text to read but this is a future update to implement with more pages being added.
-  - There is a horizontalline that separate the body from the footer and the footer has social links and copyright information.
-These are clickable as well and will take the user to the appropriate media channels.
+  - There is a horizontal line that separate the body from the footer and the footer has social links and copyright information.
+These social media icons  are clickable as well and will direct the user to a new page appropriate to their media channel.
-  - On the right hand bottom corner there is aback to top page to help the user scroll back to the top of the page, making it user friendly.
+  - On the right hand bottom corner there is a back to top page to help the user scroll back to the top of the page, making it user friendly.
-  - The  colour I selected are warm colours easy to the user and complements the theme of the website .
+  - The  colours I selected are warm colours easy to the user and complement the theme of the website .
 Blue for the logo , navigation (blue), hover{gold) mid body & footer colour ( light blue), text color (light black) , font (lato)
 ![Home Page](https://github.com/lishamhlanga/Donegal-Famous-Beaches/blob/main/Media/hero-image.png)

 - __About Us Page__

   - The about us page introduces the user to the purpose of the website , who the owners are and their reasons to have the website